 Every year, the number of government agencies, universities and real estate developers incorporating green design ideas into their buildings and structures is increasing, and this trend isn’t likely to abate any time soon given its fast growing popularity among the consumers as well as the designers.

-Listed below are the top 10 energy trends for green buildings in 2019 that are expected to revolutionize the way we look at the building sector.
+Listed below are the top 10 energy trends for green buildings that are expected to revolutionize the way we look at the building sector.

 Generally speaking, net zero energy buildings produce enough renewable energy to meet their own annual energy consumption requirements, thereby reducing the use of nonrenewable energy in the building sector.